Gdbro/StudentChallenge/readme.md

 - updated at

 # Fullstack Developer Challenge
-- 2 very simple screens for a very simple CRUD application using VueJS & MongoD
+- 2 very simple screens for a very simple CRUD application using VueJS & MongoDB
 - It should not be difficult to reproduce and improve

 ## Screenshot